JayO-1/system-design-101/README.md

 It is the idea of allowing us to find a 'consensus' on the order of writes in a distributed system - every node agrees on the ordering.

-Distributed consensus is a component of almost every modern system, and it is implemented using a variety of algorithms.
+Distributed consensus is a component of almost every modern system (e.g. for facilitating failover, master-slave replication, etc), and it is implemented using a variety of algorithms.

 The **Raft** algorithm is the simplest and most common.